-Cats were considered protectors by the ancient Egyptians because they killed snakes, insects, and other dangerous creatures.
-In fact, the skeletal remains of cats have been found in the tombs of pharaohs and other nobles.
+The ancient Egyptians viewed the cat as a protector because they killed snakes, insects, and other dangerous creatures.
+In fact, archaeologists have found the skeletal remains of many cat companions in the tombs of pharaohs and other nobles.

 Similar to Native Americans, the ancient Egyptians believed that deities could shapeshift into animals.
-The Egyptian goddess Bastet was believed to take on the form of a cat.
+For example, the Egyptian goddess Bastet was believed to take on the form of a cat.

-Bastet was the goddess of the home, fertility, and childbirth.
+Bastet ruled the home, fertility, and childbirth.
 She was also a protector deity who prevented evil spirits and illnesses from entering the home.

-For the ancient Greeks who made their way to Egypt before 500 B.C., seeing the number domesticated cats was most likely startling, as felines had not yet made themselves fully at home in Greek households.
+When the ancient Greeks made their way to Egypt before 500 B.C., seeing the number domesticated cats was most likely startling, as felines had not yet made themselves fully at home in Greek households.
 Thus, cats don’t appear in early Greek myths.
-However, historians surmise that the Greek goddess Artemis was inspired by the Egyptian goddess Bastet, and thus cats are sometimes associated with Artemis.
+However, historians surmise that the Greek goddess Artemis was inspired by the Egyptian goddess Bastet, and thus a cat is sometimes associated with Artemis.

 According to Muslim stories, the prophet Muhammad loved cats.
-Some say that cats, such as tabbies, who have an “M” shape on their foreheads are blessed by Muhammad, who blessed his own cat by touching his head.
+Some say that a cat, such as a tabby, who have an “M” shape on their forehead is blessed by Muhammad, who blessed his own cat by touching his head.

-It was important in Celtic tradition to leave a saucer or milk out on the evening of Samhain – the holiday that we all know as Halloween.
+It was important in Celtic tradition to leave a saucer of milk out for the Cat Sith on the evening of Samhain – the holiday that we all know as Halloween.
 Failure to do so could bring bad luck to the home.

-Cats are not mentioned in the Bible, most likely because they were not present during the writing of the Good Book.
+Cats are not mentioned in the Bible, most likely because they were not present during its writing.
 However, as Christianity spread throughout Europe in the Middle Ages, cats were associated with paganism by misguided Christians.
 As the Christian evangelists tried to stomp out paganism, cats suffered.

 In medieval times, both Pope Gregory IX and the writer Walter Map spread the view that cats were demonic.
 Thus, cats were ritually killed in England in the 12th and 13th centuries.
 However, this unfounded cruelty was not without its consequences.
-Historians theorize that the death of so many cats enabled rat populations to thrive, which made the impact of the Bubonic Plague of the mid-1300s far worse than it needed to be.
-(I can’t help but to make the modern-day comparison with how climate change, destruction of wilderness areas, and biodiversity loss are increasing our risk for more pandemics.)
+Historians theorize that the death of so many cats enabled the rat populations to thrive, which made the impact of the Bubonic Plague of the mid-1300s far worse than it needed to be.

 The Norse goddess Freya rode a chariot pulled by two cats.
 (She was also associated with hawks.)
 Similar to the Egyptian goddess Bastet, Freya was a fertility goddess, as well as the goddess of love and good luck.

-The association of cats with Freya is most likely because cats were viewed as having special powers, including seeing and hearing things that others could not.
-In addition, they symbolized the divine feminine, or female power.
-Furthermore, the independence of cats symbolized Freya’s power to be her own woman, or goddess.
+The association of cats with Freya is most likely because the Vikings viewed cats as having special powers, including seeing and hearing things that others could not.
+In addition, they saw the cat as a symbol of the divine feminine, or female power.
+Furthermore, the independence of the cat symbolized Freya’s power to be her own woman, or goddess.